What is Macular Degeneration?

 Wet macular degeneration differs from dry macular degeneration in that it involves the growth of abnormal blood vessels underneath the macula.
 Wet AMD occurs aggressively and exists only in the advanced stage of macular degeneration.
 Because of this, the wet form leads to significantly more vision loss than the dry form.

 Dry AMD can turn into wet AMD.
 In fact, all people who have wet AMD had the dry form at one point, but dry AMD does not necessarily have to progress into the wet form.
 Currently, there is no certain way to predict if or when dry AMD will turn into wet AMD.

 What are Common Symptoms of Macular Degeneration?

-Neither dry nor wet macular degeneration cause any eye pain.
+Neither dry nor wet macular degeneration causes any eye pain.
 Symptoms of dry AMD progress gradually and usually do not end in total blindness.
 Blurred vision is the first symptom that you may start to notice.
-Tasks such as driving, reading and even recognizing people’s faces may start to because more difficult as your macular degeneration worsens.
-In the advance stages, a large area of grey blocking your central vision may start to develop.
+Tasks such as driving, reading, and even recognizing people’s faces may start to because more difficult as your macular degeneration worsens.
+In the advanced stages, a large area of grey blocking your central vision may start to develop.
 People can often have completely obscured central vision, but still have clear peripheral vision.